TanStack/router/docs/devtools.md

 import { ReactRouterDevtools } from '@tanstack/react-router-devtools'
 ```

-## Only importing and using Devtools in Production
+## Only importing and using Devtools in Development

 To do this, simply use lazy and the env variable of your choice to optionally return a dummy component: